f13dev/PHP-Photo-Archive/README.md

 ### Settings

 ### Managing archive maintenance via CRON
+#### How to write a CRON command
 In order to enable automatic maintenance via CRON you will need to create a cron job to run at your specified frequency.

 Cron jobs consist of 2 main parts; the first being the frequency that the job should run at split into 5 distinct sections: minute, hour, day of the month, month of the year, day of the week.
 Using an astrix (*) determines that it will run for every instance of that frequency.

 For example 0 1 * * * will run the cron job on the minute 0 of the first hour on every day of the month, every month of the year and every day of the week. i.e the script will run at 1am every day.

+The second part of the cron job is the command it should run.
+As the PHP script should run from the directory it resides in we would first need to change the directory; if the script resides in the directory '/var/www/html/gallery' then we would use:

+  CD /var/www/html/gallery

+Now we are in the correct gallery, we can run the script via PHP-CLI:

+  /usr/bin/php /var/www/html/gallery/cron.php

+So to finalise this command, assuming that the script is in the directory '/var/www/html/gallery' and we want to run the script at 1am every day, our command would be:
+  0 1 * * * CD /var/www/html/gallery && /usr/bin/php /var/www/html/gallery/cron.php

 ## License
 [BSD 3-Clause License](LICENSE)